joeyblake/oauth2-salesforce/README.md

         'refresh_token' => $existingAccessToken->getRefreshToken()
     ]);

+    //Salesforce doesn't return a new refresh token with the response.
+Keep this one.
+    $newAccessToken->updateRefreshToken( $existingAccessToken->getRefreshToken() );

     // Purge old access token and store new access token to your data store.
 }
 ```